-- → Total reopen for all students and staff (but some students/families may opt for distance learning out of safety/health concern). - → Scaffolded reopening: Some students are engaged in in-person learning, while others are distance learning (i.e., some grade levels in-person, other grade levels remote learning). - → Blended reopening that balances in-person learning and remote learning for all students (i.e., alternating days or weeks). - → Total remote learning for all students.
+- → Total reopen for all students and staff (but some students/families may opt for distance learning out of safety/health concern). - □ Scaffolded reopening: Some students are engaged in in-person learning, while others are distance learning (i.e., some grade levels in-person, other grade levels remote learning). - → Blended reopening that balances in-person learning and remote learning for all students (i.e., alternating days or weeks). - → Total remote learning for all students.
 (Plan should reflect future action steps to be implemented and conditions that would prompt the decision as to when schools will re-open for in-person learning).

 Selection of the type of reopening to be made on or before August 17 by the School Board at a public meeting.
-Initial launch date for in-person learning, or whichever option is selected, is August 31, 2020.
-As of the date of this Plan Update, the District plans to move to Scaffolded Reopening and Blended Reopening on January 11, 2021 (elementary) and January 21, 2021 (secondary), subject to further Board action or return to remote in one or more buildings or programs where required under the circumstances.
+Anticipated launch date for in-person learning, or whichever option is selected, is August 31, 2020.